Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin: Generating function

 where

 and

-Our nearest steps towards the proof of Inequality~\eqref{ineq:YZn+1} is to establish the monotonic growth of the sequences $Z_n$ and $Y_n$ and study how their members changing with $n$.
+Our nearest steps towards the proof of inequality~\eqref{ineq:YZn+1} is to establish the monotonic growth of the sequences $Z_n$ and $Y_n$ and study how their members changing with $n$.

 Consider $Z_n$.
-After multiplication on the common factor in front of the sum we can consider $Z_n$ as the sum of 5 entries (labeled by $l$).
-For each entry we consider the ratio of its successive values with the change of $n$:
+After multiplication on the common factor in front of the sum we can consi\-der~$Z_n$ as the sum of 5 entries (labeled by~$l$).
+For each entry we consider the ratio of its successive values with the change of~$n$:

 The difference of the numerator and denominator of the above ratio is positive for all natural $n$ and $l=1,2,3,4,5$: